flurinduerst/WPDistillery/README.md

 For additional information, visit the [Official WPDistillery Website](https://wpdistillery.org).
 The Documentation on wpdistillery.org is synced with the Github repository files.

 ## What is WPDistillery?
 WP Distillery does all the work for you when setting up a new WordPress project with [Scotch Box](https://box.scotch.io/).
-Simply add your preferred theme, plugins, options etc. into `config.yml` and your good to go.
-With WPDistillery it won't take you no longer than 5 minutes until you can start working on your new WordPress project.
+Simply add your preferred theme, plugins, options etc. into `config.yml` and you're good to go.
+With WPDistillery it won't take longer than 5 minutes until you can start working on your new WordPress project.
 One simple command will
 - install Scotch Box
 - install/update requirements on the local webserver